Today's Bible Reading: Revelation 10

 Reflecting and Thinking

 Six trumpets have sounded God's judgment in Chapters 8-9.
 We are ready the seventh trumpet, but between the sixth and seventh trumpets, we again have an interlude.
-Remember the "6 + interlude + 1" pattern, and how the trumpets were introduced by the opening of the seventh seal.
+(Remember the "6 + interlude + 1" pattern.)
+The trumpets were introduced by the opening of the seventh seal which came after the first six seals and an interlude described in Chapter 7.
 In the interlude of Chapter 10, an open scroll is introduced and seven thunders sound.
 The message of the seven thunders is sealed and not revealed.

-Immediately after is a declaration that the delay is over, that the sounding of the seventh trumpet is near and that God's mystery will be brought to completion.
+Immediately after these events comes a declaration that the delay is over, that the sounding of the seventh trumpet is near and that God's mystery will be brought to completion.
 John is also told that he is to take the open scroll and eat it, after which he is told he will have to share another prophecy.
-It is most likely that John's is being called to share the prophecy that was written on the open scroll.
+It seems that John's is being called to share the prophecy that was written on the open scroll.

-Looking ahead, Chapter 11 and the sounding of the seventh trumpet (11:15-18) would be a fitting conclusion to the book were it not for the fact that in this interlude between the sixth trumpet and the seventh trumpet, John receives the second scroll and instructions that he must prophesy again about many peoples, nations, languages and kings.
-The contents of the second scroll will be revealed in Chapters 12-18.
+Looking ahead for a moment, Chapter 11 and the sounding of the seventh trumpet (11:15-18) would be a fitting conclusion to the book were it not for the fact that in this interlude between the sixth trumpet and the seventh trumpet, John receives the second scroll with instructions that he must prophesy again about many peoples, nations, languages and kings.
+It is likely that the contents of the second scroll are revealed in Chapters 12-18.
 The outline and presentation of the contents of the second scroll will very closely parallel the patterns we have observed in the first scroll.

-The interlude is preparatory for the seventh trumpet which will conclude the seventh seal of the first scroll (see 10:7).
-The interlude continues in the next chapter where we will understand more about the significance of this interlude.
+The interlude is preparatory for the seventh trumpet which will bring to a conclusion the seventh seal of the first scroll (see 10:7).
+The interlude continues in Chapter 11 where we will understand more about the significance of this interlude.

 The mystery of God (10:7) was announced by the prophets.
-It is about to be accomplished.
+That mystery is about to be accomplished.
 In the Bible, mystery often refers to something previously unknown but now revealed.
 That is the meaning here.
-God is in control and working toward his purpose.
+God is in control and working toward his purpose, a purpose he was making known to the recipients of the book of Revelation.
 How do you feel about the truth that God is at work and in control?
-Do you think the first-century readers were able to accept taht truth?
+Do you think the first-century readers were able to accept that truth?
 Why or why not?
-What is the significance that the second scroll is already open?
-What is the significance that John eats the scroll, experiencing both sour and sweet?
+Why is it significant that the second scroll is already open?
+What does it mean that John eats the scroll, experiencing both sour and sweet?
 What applications can you make to our lives today?

 Dear God, we await the ultimate accomplishment of your will in this world.
 We struggle and hurt, and we seek understanding.
 We eagerly await your return and our deliverance from this world.
 In the meantime, we want to be faithful witnesses for you.
 Strengthen us, we pray in Jesus' name, Amen.